AtesComp/Vinetto/ReadMe.md

       - Specifed "Thumbs.db" type files are processed.
       - Specifed "Thumbcache_\*.db" type files are processed.
-      - Thumb Cache IDs are cross checked to extract any relevant metadata When a specified ESEDB file is given.
+      - Thumb Cache IDs are cross checked to extract any relevant metadata when a specified ESEDB file is given.

    2. *directory* : Vinetto processes any found "\*.db" files in the specified BASE directory.